Be Well at Western

 How can I practice spiritual wellness on campus?

 - Center yourself with yoga.
-Yoga classes are offered through the Student Rec Center, the A.S.
-Outdoor Center, and the Counseling Center.
+Virtual yoga classes are offered on Wednesdays through the Counseling Center on Zoom.

 - Get involved with one of Western’s religious-focused A.S. clubs.